What to do if someone leaks your nudes

 Report to the eSafety Commissioner that someone has exposed your nudes

-Anyone who lives in Australia can make a report to the Office of the eSafety Commissioner.
+Anyone who lives in Australia can make a report to the eSafety Commissioner.
 They’re total pros and can help you to get the content removed.
 They are especially helpful if:

-Find out more about this process on the eSafety website.
-Then, when you’re ready, you can start a report.
+Find out more about how to report image-based abuse on the eSafety website.
+Then, when you’re ready, you can file a report with eSafety.

 Tell a trusted adult about the incident